 This little (about 4 mm long) fellow, here snapped on the front porch bricks, is actually more orange than this image implies.
+It is a member of the genus Lasius.
 And this little ectomorphic (skinny) ant looks like the poster child for undereating.
 He was also darting about so fast that all my pictures of him were a bit blurry!
-But he might be Camponotus castaneus (chestnut color), although this species is not reported from Michigan (yet).
+It is the worker of the Small Honey Ant.

 The nearly invisible little beetle is apparently one we might be able to identify with a bit of scrambling around.
 This weevil is bigger than the little beetle but I haven't ID'ed it yet.
 But we do know this last one - again it's the redbud bruchid, the little weevil that gets into the pods of redbuds and eats the seeds from inside the pod!

 A grey assassin bug climbed up the siding.
 Even though it has green tones to its abdomen, it does NOT have red eyes and so is a different species from the ones we usually see (Zelus luridus).
 Look carefully at its husky arms, just for snagging prey, and its rostrum or beak, stashed under its "chest".
 Next is a damsel bug, which is likewise a predator of smaller insects.
 Its rostrum is also curled under its body.

 The Arboridia leafhopper visited once, and so did the Eratoneura leafhopper.
 A good-sized stinkbug paid us a quick visit.
 Its visit was quick as soon as I spotted it walking on the perimeter of my laptop's screen.
 (This just in: One of our new members, Mauri Ditzler, noted that that innocuous stinker was in fact the Brown Marmorated Stinkbug!
 And he was right!
 My rule has been never to kill an insect visitor, but I hear these particular stinkers, being introduced aliens, are very hard on some important food crops, so in the future I plan to get rid of them (after looking them up).)